Marcosmgs/freshfarm_2_table/README.md

 * Enables superusers to edit existing products.
 * Like the add product page, it utilizes a form to collect and display product information.
 * The form fields are pre-populated with the existing product's details, which can be modified by the user.

+## Future Features

+The following user stories were removed from the project as time was very short by the end of the project.
+The intentions are to implement it in the future.

+* As a Site User I can give feedback messages so that My message can be displayed in the landing page.
+* As a Site Admin I can approve or disapprove messages feedback so that I can moderate the content